 Fortunately, your body also produces “good” cholesterol, a.k.a. high-density lipoprotein (HDL).
 HDL helps clear excess LDL cholesterol—bluntly, you poop it out—so that dangerous buildups don’t occur.
 If you can keep your good and bad cholesterol in balance, you’ll do fine.
 But for some people, maintaining a healthy cholesterol level can be a struggle.

 Healthy vs. Unhealthy Cholesterol Levels

 Your doctor will order a blood test to measure your cholesterol level.
 The ideal numbers vary somewhat depending on your age and sex.
-If you are age 20 or older, you'll want to see numbers in the following ranges:
+If you are age 20 or older and don't have cardiovascular disease, you'll want to see numbers in the following ranges:

 Total cholesterol: 125 mg/dl to 200 mg/dl

 HDL cholesterol: 50 mg/dl or higher for women and 40 mg/dl or higher for men